-Between July and November 2018, with Portland Parks & Recreation (PP&R) and the U.S. Army Corps of Engineers, we:
+Between July and November 2018, The Bureau of Environmental Services together with Portland Parks & Recreation (PP&R) and the U.S. Army Corps of Engineers:

 - Replaced a culvert with a larger passage to improve fish passage and the flow of water between the Willamette River and the Oaks Bottom Wildlife Refuge.

 - Excavated new channels and improved wetland habitat so young fish, including species listed as threatened or endangered, can use the calmer waters of the wetland to rest and find food.

 - Removed invasive vegetation, such as purple loosestrife, and plant native seed within the construction footprint.
 Remaining plantings will be installed in February 2019.